ramrom/rams_dot_files/cheatsheets/tech_standands_info.md

     - bills/pricing revenue mainly from indexing volume

 ## LANGUAGES/FRAMEWORKS
+- WASM - web assembly, supported my most browsers, it's a compile target supported by rust, python, kotlin, and many more
 - Dart, new lang by google for front-end development, designed to be closely compatible with javascript
     - 2022 - chrome natively supports it, other browsers it's transpiled to javascript
     - 1.x is dynamic typed, 2.x is statically typed